 What happens if my payload URL goes down or becomes unavailable?
 Is there a way to recover a payload that was not delivered?

-You can go to the webhook's notification status to view all of the attempted payload deliveries and determine whether they were delivered successfully or not.
+You can also view a webhook's notification status to view all attempted payload deliveries and determine whether they were delivered successfully or not.

 At this time, service webhooks do not support payload tracking or deactivation policies.